-Established in 2002, Zangdrum has specialised in working with and developing drum circle programs for community organisations such as Vincentian House (Refuge), Lou's Place (Women’s Refuge), Older Women's Network, Newtown Neighbourhood Centre, The Women's Library, and Sydney Spiritfest.
+Established in 2002 by Gabrielle Journey Jones, Zangdrum has specialised in working with and developing drum circle programs for community organisations such as Vincentian House (Refuge), Lou's Place (Women’s Refuge), Older Women's Network, Newtown Neighbourhood Centre, The Women's Library, and Sydney Spiritfest.

 Zangdrum has contributed to many community visibility and awareness raising events including International Day for People with Disability, Reclaim the Night, International Women's Day, Mental Health Week and the Sydney Gay & Lesbian Mardi Gras.

-Originally based in Sydney, we are now also available in the Illawarra and surrounding areas to run one-off or regular drumming workshops, community drum circles, special occasion performances and 1:1 classes.
+Originally based in Sydney, we are now available in the Far South Coast region of NSW to run one-off or regular drumming workshops, community drum circles, special occasion performances and 1:1 classes.

 We prioritise drumming sessions with women and children experiencing disadvantaged life situations.
 We offer fee reductions for schools, community organisations and unwaged individuals.

 We also offer workshops and group experiences across a mix of creative areas for all ages e.g drumming and poetry "Drums and Rhymes Workshop"; intuitive drumming and relaxation journeys; drumming and visual arts; and drumming with collective freestyle storytelling.

 “The word rhythm in Greek means to flow.

 Drumming is a path of healing that guides us into experiencing the flow of our mind and emotions.

 Drumming gives us an experience where we can be free to connect with ourselves and others, in order to release, restore and heal.

 It is a universal language where all people can be a part, free from words and concepts so we can experience life with an open heart.”